General Terms Used in the Episcopal Church

 Preaching is only one function of the ordained ministry in the Episcopal Church and so preacher is not an appropriate synonym for bishop, priest or deacon.

 The priest in charge of a parish, a self-supporting church, is the rector.
-Our rector is The Reverend Bruch Smith.
 The rector is elected by the vestry.
 Assisting priests the rector appoints may be called curate, assistant or associate.
 The priest in charge of a mission, supported financially from outside, is the vicar.
 The vicar is appointed by the bishop.

 The Reverend is an appropriate title to precede the full name of a priest or deacon.
 The Right Reverend is used for a bishop.
 Reverend is an adjective, not a noun, and is incorrectly used with a last name only, or without the article, the, as in "Reverend Jones."
-The correct address is the Reverend Bruce Smith or the Reverend Barbara Dawson not Reverend Smith or Reverend Dawson.
+The correct address is the Reverend Kathy Trapani or the Reverend Barbara Dawson not Reverend Trapani or Reverend Dawson.

 The entrance hall, called by some denominations the vestibule.